-Japan is a stunning place with a rich culture, history and of course amazing ski resorts, but it can be daunting for first-time visitors.
+Japan is a stunning country with a rich culture, history and of course amazing ski resorts, but it can be daunting for first-time visitors.
 Don’t worry, because we’re here to share our top tips and handy hints to get you through Japan like a pro.

 These are just a few of our top tips, and our team has even more great advice and info to make sure you have the best trip ever.
 Contact us today for the best deals and service.

 One of the biggest question visitors ask is “how can I move my luggage around?”
 Well, Japan is the land of convenience, and there are a range of luggage transport and storage services available.
 The main one is called “Yamato Transport”, also commonly known as “Taku-Bin”, and “Black Cat” named for their mascot which is a black cat.
 With this service, you can send your ski bags or luggage anywhere in Japan from almost any convenience store, luggage office at airports, or hotel desk.
 The service usually costs around ¥2,500 per ski bag, and less for regular luggage.
-It’s perfect if you’re going to stay a few days in a major city as part of a stopover, and don’t want the hassle of lugging around skis and boots through the city to a resort like Hakuba.
+It’s perfect if you’re going to stay a few days in a major city as part of a stopover, and don’t want the hassle of lugging around skis and boots through the city to a resort such as Hakuba.

 There’s so much food in Japan and it’s all so good!
 Here are some tips to enjoy food just like the locals do.